awesomerank/awesomerank.github.io/lists/janikvonrotz/awesome-powershell.md

 - [Carbon](http://get-carbon.org/) - DevOps for automating the configuration of Windows computers.
 - [PowerShell PowerUp ★29 ⏳1Y](https://github.com/janikvonrotz/PowerShell-PowerUp) - Powerfull server management framework.
 - [PSCX](https://pscx.codeplex.com/) - Useful set of additional cmdlets.
-- [PlatyPS ★172](https://github.com/PowerShell/platyPS) - Write PowerShell External Help in Markdown.

 ## Package Managers

-- [PowershellGet ★105](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell https://www.PowerShellGallery.com
+- [PowershellGet ★105](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell.
+Packages are available on [PowerShellGallery](https://www.PowerShellGallery.com).
 - [PsGet](http://psget.net/) - Set of commands to install modules from central directory, local file or from the web.
 - [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
 - [GitLab ★10](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.